victormae/Relationships-between-QQQ-ETF-Price-and-NASDAQ-100-Technology-Stocks-Python/README.md

 ### Relationships between QQQ ETF Price and NASDAQ 100 Technology Stocks (Classification, Prediction)| Python

 In the ever-evolving landscape of financial markets, understanding the intricate relationships between individual stocks and exchange-traded funds (ETFs) is crucial for informed decision-making.
-This machine learning (ML) project investigates the relationships between the stock prices  companies listed on the Nasdaq 100 index and the corresponding prices of the QQQ ETF.
+This machine learning (ML) project investigates the relationships between the stock prices of companies listed on the Nasdaq 100 index and the corresponding prices of the QQQ ETF.
 ### Method:
 Sourced historical stock data from Alpaca
 Data Preprocessing: